Say Hello to the Angels / NYC

-"Say Hello to the Angels" and "NYC" are two songs by American rock band Interpol.
-Both songs were released as a double A-side 7" single on April 14, 2003, acting as the third single from their debut studio album, Turn on the Bright Lights (2002).
+"Say Hello to the Angels" and "NYC" are two songs by American indie rock band Interpol.
+The tracks were released together as a double A-side 7" vinyl single on April 14, 2003, serving as the third single from their debut studio album, Turn On the Bright Lights (2002).
 The single peaked at number 65 on the UK Singles Chart.